 When Nick isn’t playing trumpet he loves to teach.
 He teaches private lessons in the Syracuse area as well as helps instruct marching bands.
 When not involved in music, Nick likes to read and exercise.

-Arda Cabaoglu, D.M.A., is a musician, music scholar, and educator, originally from Istanbul, lives in New York City, and serves as trumpet professor at Rensselaer Polytechnic Institute, NY.
+Arda Cabaoglu, D.M.A., is a musician,an, music scholar, and educator, originally from Istanbul, lives in New York City, and serves as trumpet professor at Rensselaer Polytechnic Institute, NY.
 He recently completed his doctoral studies in Trumpet Performance, Repertoire, and Literature at the Eastman School of Music in the studio of James Thompson.

 As a Borusan Music Scholarship fellow, during his doctoral studies at Eastman, Cabaoglu received the opportunity to study at Malmö Academy of Music in Sweden.
 This three-year period of leave to study in Sweden further deepened Cabaoglu’s interpretive emphasis and developed his methodologies relating trumpet performance to the use of one’s voice.
 Before Eastman, he studied at Mimar Sinan Fine Arts University Istanbul State Conservatory and the İTÜ, MIAM: Center for Advanced Studies in Music in Istanbul, Turkey.
 Additional primary trumpet and music teachers have included Håkan Hardenberger, Bo Nilsson, and Olle Sjöberg in Sweden and Erden Bilgen in Turkey.